 Traveling to the Maldives doesn’t have to be that expensive as most people think.
-To give you an idea of the average daily budget you need to travel around, we listed down our own expenses.
+To give you an idea of how much the Maldives cost and the average daily budget you need to travel around, we listed down our own expenses.
 Good to know: we like to spend our money more on experiences than on overpriced accommodations and could describe our travel style the best somewhere between budget and mid-range.

 We divided our total budget spent into 5 categories: accommodation, transport, food & drinks (restaurants, groceries), excursions & others (internet, sunscreen, tips, …) We stayed one month, 28 days to be exact, and spent $2715 (€ 2449) in total for both of us, averaging a $48/ day per person.
 Stayed in guesthouses and hotels, used local ferries and speedboats and went every day to a local restaurant.
 We went diving 5 times, snorkeled with manta rays and sea turtles, did some sandbank trips and joined a dolphin sunset cruise.